 UPDATE: I have since started mucking around with Procreate on my new iPad and an Apple pencil.
 The interface is very nice, though I kept accidentally touching the sidebar.
 Shifting it over to the other side fixed that problem.
 (You get to choose set up for ‘left handed’ or ‘right handed’ — I’m actually right-handed but choose the left-handed set up.)

 The big problem some Procreate users have right now: There’s no CMYK in the page set-up.
 That stops professional artists from using it, unless they’re creating solely for screen.
 I know professional artists are really wanting to go native with an iPad Pro and Procreate, so if this Tasmanian company is smart, they’ll sort that out very soon.
 Instead, they are telling users to just switch to CMYK from RGB in Photoshop or similar.
-This is a ridiculous thing to be telling artists as it never works well.
+This never works well.

 Not quite there yet but amazingly impressive: PaintStorm Studio.
 Like Artrage, this is one man’s passion.
 That man happens to be Russian.
 He has not released an instruction manual (in any language, from what I can gather) and GOOD LUCK learning how the brush engine works through boneheaded experimentation, because his set-up is unlike anything you’ve ever seen before.
 Basically, every functionality has been rolled into the brush engine.
 Hard to explain until you see it in action.
 Fortunately, there are YouTubers who’ve published excellent reviews of PaintStorm Studio and your best bet for learning how that software works is to watch one of those.
 Paintstorm is officially in beta mode.
 It’s been in beta mode for ages.
 It’s amazing what the Paintstorm guy has done (mostly? entirely?) on his own, and he has made some really excellent decisions, taking the best of many different programs and pulling them into a new passion project of his own.
 The ability to pick up paint from lower layers is really awesome.
 He’s also taken Krita’s seamless pattern functionality (Krita calls it Wraparound) and for me, it was worth buying Paintstorm just for that.
 And also because I’d like to see that guy financially supported.